Wiz-IO/wizio-arduino-pico/README.md

 * * PICO_STDIO_USB - tinyusb

 ### PIO ASM
-Use tools from pico-sdk or here is [pre-compiled](https://github.com/Wiz-IO/tool-wizio-pico)
+Use tools from pico-sdk or here there is [pre-compiled](https://github.com/Wiz-IO/tool-wizio-pico)

 ***
-### CORE1
+### CORES
-is free for use
+Arduino use CORE_0, The CORE_1 is free for use
 ```cpp
 void loop1()
 {